ColeSexton/U2-Final-Cole-S/README.md

 ## Future Plans:
 There are a number of features I’d like to build next:

--A blog section to post updates and ideas
+- A blog section to post updates and ideas
--A stage plot designer for live music setups
+- A stage plot designer for live music setups
--More downloadable or in-browser instruments
+- More downloadable or in-browser instruments
--A way to record audio from the synths and bounce it into a .wav file
+- A way to record audio from the synths and bounce it into a .wav file

 I’ve already started laying the groundwork for synth recording, and that will likely be the next feature I finish.
 The goal is to let users save what they create and store it in the database along with their form submission.